stoplightio/elements/docs/getting-started/dev-portal/search-component.md

 # Elements Dev Portal Search

-Once youve [installed](https://github.com/stoplightio/elements) the elements-dev-portal package, you can use the Search component to offer an autocomplete search.
+Once you've [installed](https://github.com/stoplightio/elements) the elements-dev-portal package, you can use the `Search` component to offer an autocomplete search.

 ## Usage in React